Pilot (Friday Night Lights)

 "Pilot" is the first episode of the sports drama television series Friday Night Lights.
 The episode premiered on the NBC network on October 3, 2006.
 It introduces the men and women involved with the Dillon Panthers, a Texas high school football team.
 In the pilot episode, the team is preparing for the first game of the season, which will be the first game under new head coach Eric Taylor.

 The show is based on the 2004 film Friday Night Lights, which was in turn based on the 1990 non-fiction book Friday Night Lights: A Town, a Team, and a Dream by H. G. Bissinger.
 Peter Berg, who is Bissinger's cousin and who directed the film, wrote and directed the pilot episode, and served as executive producer for the series.
 While some of the actors from the movie returned to act on the show, most of the actors were cast specifically for the television series.

-Critical reception of the show was good to average, with a general appreciation for the realistic portrayal of Middle America.
+Critical reception of the show was good to average, with a general appreciation for the realistic portrayal of the American middle class.
 Generally speaking, however, there were serious doubts about whether the show would be able to stay on the air very long, though it has since gone on to complete five seasons.
 The episode's viewership of just over seven million was characterized as disappointing, though it did relatively well among men aged 18 to 34.